chronologos/Fabricius/README.md

 <div id="extra">{{Extra}}</div>
 {{cloze:Text}}
 ```

 5. Before clicking on the [Sync button](sync-button.png), Anki must be running.
 Sync is fastest if Anki is running in the foreground.
 6. If cards don't sync, it's likely because Anki has been in the background for too long.
 Try syncing again after switching it to the foreground.

-## Getting started (`roam/js` install)

-- Like any other client-side javascript plugin, install `dist/browser.js` in a javascript code block nested under a `{{roam/js}}` block.
-You will see a new sync button in your top navbar.
-- There are more constants (deck, note type etc.) that can be tweaked at the top of the js script.
-Due to Typescript compilation, these config variables may be located further down in `browser.js`.
-Please look at `src/config.ts` to see the available variables and their names.
-- Rest of the instructions are the same as for Roam Depot.

 ## Recommended use